Bellier Makes Virtual Dutch Press Lunch Edible Reality

 April 6, 2020

-Dutch financial journalists Zooming in to a virtual press conference lunch organised by Amsterdam-based Bellier Communication this week, were able to enjoy an immune system- boosting healthy lunch at their home computers as they quizzed analysts online on their geopolitical, economic and market insights into China’s emerging recovery from the Covid-19 pandemic.
+Dutch financial journalists Zooming in to a virtual press conference lunch organised by Amsterdam-based Bellier Communication this week, with media support from The Marketing Heaven, were able to enjoy an immune system- boosting healthy lunch at their home computers as they quizzed analysts online on their geopolitical, economic and market insights into China’s emerging recovery from the Covid-19 pandemic.

 The lunch was supplied by an Amsterdam catering company and delivered by a local taxi firm, both of which saw their incomes dry-up at the onset of the coronavirus crisis in the Netherlands.